 Rabbi Nathan Godleman

-Nathan grew up in Willesden in North West London, the son of working-class parents and the youngest of six children.
-He studied History with German at Thames Valley University and later embarked upon a career in teaching, before entering the Leo Baeck College to train for the rabbinate.
-Having served a number of Liberal and Reform communities, he spent his final two years at the college as our student minister, and was asked to continue upon ordination.
-He was previously a member of the Liberal Jewish Synagogue, where he sang in the members’ choir, and then Harrow and Wembley Progressive Synagogue.
+Nathan grew up in Willesden, the son of working-class parents and the youngest of six children.
+He studied History with German at Thames Valley University, followed by a career in teaching.
+Entering the Leo Baeck College to train for the rabbinate, he served a number of Liberal and Reform communities, spending his final two years as our student minister, and continuing once ordained in July 2018.
+Nathan was previously a member of the Liberal Jewish Synagogue, singing in the members’ choir, and then Harrow and Wembley Progressive Synagogue.
 His MA dissertation was on ceremony in Liberal Judaism.
+He lives across the river in North West London with his partner, Linda, a senior lecturer in mental health nursing and medical ethicist, and Nefret, rabbi/nurse cat.

 The synagogue has step-free access through a side entrance.
 If possible, please let us know if you require such access in advance.
 The sanctuary can be reached via a lift.
 Wheelchair-accessible WC facilities are available (currently being upgraded).
 We have large-print prayer books at hand, and there is a hearing loop in the sanctuary.